Skip to content

 • Time to understand: Estimated reading time (Halstead effort)

-• Estimated bugs: Predicted bug count (Halstead volume / 3000)
+• Estimated bugs: Predicted bug count (Halstead effort-based)

 Parameters